 Run the following command

 The Surface WOL driver conforms to the WOL standard, whereby the device is woken by a special network communication known as a magic packet.
 The magic packet consists of 6 bytes of 255 (or FF in hexadecimal) followed by 16 repetitions of the target computer’s MAC address.
 You can read more about the magic packet and the WOL standard on Wikipedia.

 To send a magic packet and wake up a device by using WOL, you must know the MAC address of the target device and Ethernet adapter.
 Because the magic packet does not use the IP network protocol, it is not possible to use the IP address or DNS name of the device.

-Many management solutions, such as System Center Configuration Manager, provide built-in support for WOL.
-There are also many solutions, including Windows Store apps, PowerShell modules, third-party applications, and third-party management solutions that allow you to send a magic packet to wake up a device.
+Many management solutions, such as Configuration Manager, provide built-in support for WOL.
+There are also many solutions, including Microsoft Store apps, PowerShell modules, third-party applications, and third-party management solutions that allow you to send a magic packet to wake up a device.
 For example, you can use the Wake On LAN PowerShell module from the TechNet Script Center.